 But their one-time ardor has died away, and objectives have been watered down to a point where the differences between all parties in the political spectrum are superficial indeed.
-This is true not only of Australia, but of all Englishspeaking nations.
+This is true not only of Australia, but of all English speaking nations.
 More and more the survival of the very parliamentary system itself is under question.

 But the centralisation of power is not a "trend" at all.
 It is quite deliberate; it is the result of long-term planning; and it has come out into the open.

-Such is the proposition before Australia.
-In accordance with a combination of invitation and pressure, Australia is now being coerced into dispensing with the trappings of sovereignty, and baring her bosom to the endearments of a one-world-order.
+Such is the proposition before Australia, In accordance with a combination of invitation and pressure, Australia is now being coerced into dispensing with the trappings of sovereignty and baring her bosom to the endearments of a one-world-order.

 The invitation is an old one.
-The 4th chapter of St.Luke's Gospel records these words:
+The 4th chapter of St. Luke's Gospel records these words: "...

-"...
 And the devil, taking him up into an high mountain, showed unto him all the kingdoms of the world in a moment of time.
+And the devil said unto him, All this power kingdoms of the world in a moment of time.
 And the devil said unto him, All this power will I give thee, and the glory of them; for that is delivered unto me; and to whomsoever I will I give it.
-If thou wilt therefore worship me, all shall be thine ..."
+If thou wilt therefore, worship me, all shall be thine ..."